react-native-component/react-native-smart-pull-to-refresh-listview/README.md

 This prop is valid when 'listItemProps' is being set, and it is only valid for android.
 Usually it is used with 'react-native-smart-image-loader'

+* pageTop, floatSectionHeaderWidth, renderFloatSectionHeader, listSectionProps used for android to support ios-like sticky header

 ## Method